-Rachel: I love you too.
-(They hug)
+Rachel: I love you too!
+[They hug]

 Phoebe: You guys, um, I know that this really doesn't have anything to do with me, but, um, I love you guys too!
-(Phoebe gets in the hug) Oh, I really needed that.
+[Phoebe gets in the hug] Oh, I really needed that.

 The episode where Mr Heckles dies.
 (The man who live below Monica and Rachel and was always complaining about the noise.)
 After they go down to his apartment to collect the stuff he left to them, Chandler is last out.
 He leans Mr Heckles broom against the door, turns the lights off and says "Goodbye Mr Heckles, we'll try to keep it down."
 Then quietly leaves.

-In the episode where Mr Heckles died, the girls comforting Chandler about not finding anyone and Monica promising he won't ever die alone.
+The girls comforting Chandler about not finding anyone and Monica promising he won't ever die alone.

 The gang singing "The Lion Sleeps Tonight" to get Marcel the monkey's attention.
 Great way of showing their support of Ross.

-Ross wants to spend time with Marcel, but the monkey is being kept to busy by the trainer and for the movie shoot.
+Ross wants to spend time with Marcel, but the monkey is being kept too busy by the trainer and for the movie shoot.
 Ross feels down about it, but at the coffee shop, he looks over and sees Marcel knocking on a window.
 The little monkey ran off to spend time with him on his own.
 Awww...